-The first visit will usually involves a treatment (often acupuncture), a Chinese medicine diagnosis, an opportunity for questions, counseling regarding diet and lifestyle, qigong instruction, prescription of herbs and/or supplements, and specific recommendations for continued treatment.
+Your first visit will usually involve a treatment (often acupuncture), a Chinese medicine diagnosis, an opportunity for questions, counseling regarding diet and lifestyle, qigong instruction, prescription of herbs and/or supplements, and specific recommendations for continued treatment.

-Subsequent visits will vary by individual, but acupuncture generally requires repetition to gain the most benefit so a course of regular treatments is recommended initially, followed by less frequent maintenance care.
+Subsequent visits will be based on your situation, but acupuncture generally requires repetition for the most benefit so a course of regular treatments is recommended initially, followed by less frequent maintenance care.

 Training and Certification for Acupuncture & Chinese Medicine